-8.4 Recommendation 15 - Provide transparency on the cost and quality of consultant specialist services d. the presentation of cost and outcome data should be co-designed with consumers and include a clear explanation of the data and its limitations.
+8.4 Recommendation 15 - Provide transparency on the cost and quality of consultant specialist services a.
+MBS cost data, including data on out-of-pocket fees, is shared at an institutional and individual provider level;

-- MBS cost data, including data on out-of-pocket fees, is shared at an institutional level; - b. consultant specialist risk-weighted outcome data discussed in Recommendation 14 is shared at an institutional, disease-specific unit level; - c. cost and outcome data are publicly available to enable discussion with the GP at the time of referral; and
+- b. consultant specialist risk-weighted outcome data discussed in Recommendation 14 is shared at an institutional, disease-specific unit level; - c. cost and outcome data are publicly available to enable discussion with the GP at the time of referral; and - d. the presentation of cost and outcome data should be co-designed with consumers and include a clear explanation of the data and its limitations.